Simple Heirloom Tomato Salad (Marinated)

-What could possibly beat a perfectly ripe heirloom tomato from the farmers’ market?
-Nothing…EXCEPT that tomato parlayed into a simple heirloom tomato salad, after marinating in a few basic ingredients.
+What could possibly beat perfectly ripe heirloom tomatoes from the farmers’ market?
+Nothing…EXCEPT those tomatoes parlayed into the most delicious, succulent marinated heirloom tomatoes with just a few key ingredients.

 Inspiration for this Recipe

-One of my foodie friends, Viviane, inspired this salad almost a decade ago.
-That is, when she hosted a few couples for a delectably memorable backyard brunch in San Francisco.
-I still remember our impressive spread!
-It included a mushroom frittata, fresh olive bread, warm blueberry cake, and THE MOST DELICIOUS TOMATOES I HAVE EVER EATEN.
+One of my foodie friends, Viviane, inspired this salad almost a decade ago when she hosted a few couples for a backyard brunch in San Francisco.
+I still remember our impressive spread: mushroom frittata, fresh olive bread, warm blueberry cake, and THE MOST DELICIOUS TOMATOES I HAVE EVER EATEN.

 I could hardly believe Viviane when she explained her simple method for her delicious tomato salad.
 It was just a few ingredients thrown together and left to sit…essentially the tomatoes marinating in their own juices.
 The key was picking the best tomatoes, a mix of heirlooms fresh from the farmers’ market.